pingcap/tispark/README.md

 ![architecture](./docs/architecture.png)

 + TiSpark integrates well with the Spark Catalyst Engine.
-It provides precise control of computing, which allows Spark to read data from TiKV efficiently.
+It provides precise control of comfputing, which allows Spark to read data from TiKV efficiently.
 It also supports index seek, which significantly improves the performance of the point query execution.
 + It utilizes several strategies to push down computing to reduce the size of dataset handling by Spark SQL, which accelerates query execution.
 It also uses the TiDB built-in statistical information for the query plan optimization.
 + From the perspective of data integration, TiSpark + TiDB provides a solution that performs both transaction and analysis directly on the same platform without building and maintaining any ETLs.
 It simplifies the system architecture and reduces the cost of maintenance.
 + In addition, you can deploy and utilize the tools from the Spark ecosystem for further data processing and manipulation on TiDB.
 For example, using TiSpark for data analysis and ETL, retrieving data from TiKV as a data source for machine learning, generating reports from the scheduling system and so on.